MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 If your host app is for multiple users, you should probably create one UDF per user.

 If your host app launches two copies of the same `.exe` on the same machine, both sessions should use the same UDF.
-And save the user data folder (UDF is only automatically removed in the Click-Once application model.
+And save the user data folder (UDF is only automatically removed in the ClickOnce application model.

 If you create the host application and create an MSIX installer, install the application, and run it, it creates the UDF, but then if you uninstall the application, that won't auto-clean up the UDF (because the uninstaller protects and preserves the user data), so your uninstall process needs to be aware of that consideration.

 That's a standard uninstalling process, not something that's unique to WebView2.
-In Click-Once apps, it installess in a single location, and when the session ends, it deletes the entire tree, so the UDF is automatically deleted - that's because of how Click-Once works, not because of how WebView2 works.
+In ClickOnce apps, it installess in a single location, and when the session ends, it deletes the entire tree, so the UDF is automatically deleted - that's because of how ClickOnce works, not because of how WebView2 works.

 <!-- ====================================================================== -->